Tuition and Fees

 - On-line Payments and Monthly Payment Plan

-To help you meet your expenses at MMC, we are pleased to offer a monthly payment plan.
+To help you meet your expenses at MMC, we are pleased to offer a monthly payment plan with an enrollment fee of $25.
 The link below will allow you to:

 - Arrange for monthly payments